filecoin-project/lotus-docs/content/en/docs/storage-providers/config.md

 The final value of `ExpectedSealDuration` should equal `(TIME_TO_SEAL_A_SECTOR + WaitDealsDelay) * 1.5`.
 This equation ensures that the miner does not commit to having the sector sealed too soon.
 {{< /alert >}}

+`StartEpochSealingBuffer` is minimum start epoch buffer to give time for sealing of sector with deal.
+In case a sector has multiple deal, this parameter enforces that sectors are packed for sealing/updating even if the nearest deal start date is close enough to the present even if there are more deals to be waited upon.

+### Disabling New Sector for Deal

+The `MakeNewSectorForDeals` boolean option can be used to control if a new sector would be created for the new incoming deals.
+This option can be used to ensure that all new deals are being sealed as snap deals into the CC sectors.
+This can help reduce the sealing time for the new deals as long as CC sectors are ready for the snap deals.

 ### Publishing several deals in one message

 The `PublishStorageDeals` message can publish many deals in a single message.